-On 5 April 2024 the Committee of Management of the Independent Education Union of Australia New South Wales/Australian Capital Territory Branch ("the Branch"), passed the following resolution in relation to the general purpose financial report of the Branch for the year ended 31 December 2023:
+On 4 April 2025 the Committee of Management ("the Branch Executive") of the Independent Education Union of Australia New South Wales/Australian Capital Territory Branch ("the Branch"), passed the following resolution in relation to the general purpose financial report of the Branch for the year ended 31 December 2024:

-The Committee of Management declares that in its opinion:
+The Branch Executive declares that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 ("the RO Act"); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year ended 31 December 2023; - (d) there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the general purpose financial report relates and since the end of that year: - i) meetings of the Committee of Management were held in accordance with the rules of the organisation including the rules of the Branch concerned; and - ii) the financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of the Branch concerned; and - iii) the financial records of the Branch have been kept and maintained in accordance with the RO Act; and - iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - v) where information has been sought in any request by a member of the Branch or General Manager duly made under section 272 of the RO Act that information has been provided to the member or General Manager; and - vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.
+- (a) the financial statements and notes comply with the Australian Accounting Standards; - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 ("the RO Act"); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the reporting unit for the financial year ended 31 December 2024; - (d) there are reasonable grounds to believe that the reporting unit will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the general purpose financial report relates and since the end of that year: - i) meetings of the Branch Executive were held in accordance with the rules of the organisation including the rules of a branch concerned; and - ii) the financial affairs of the reporting unit have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - iii) the financial records of the reporting unit have been kept and maintained in accordance with the RO Act; and - iv) where the organisation consists of two or more reporting units, the financial records of the reporting unit have been kept, as far as practicable, in a consistent manner with each of the other reporting units of the organisation; and - v) where information has been sought in any request by a member of the reporting unit or General Manager duly made under section 272 of the RO Act that information has been provided to the member or General Manager; and - vi) where any order for inspection of financial records has been made by the Fair Work Commission under section 273 of the RO Act, there has been compliance.

-This declaration is made in accordance with a resolution of the Committee of Management.
+This declaration is made in accordance with a resolution of the Branch Executive.